ontolex/morph/index.md

 It should be noted that there is another OntoLex module that was envisaged to be usable also for compounding, namely decomp, devised for the decomposition of complex lexical entries (like Multi-Word Expressions) in their parts.
 However, in OntoLex-decomp the relationship between complex lexical entries and their parts is not reified, as there is no dedicated class, differently than what happens in OntoLex-morph for word formation relations.

-As a consequence, to allow for a parallel treatment of different word formation processes (derivation and compounding), a subclass of `morph:WordFormationRelation` is introduced for compounding -- namely, `morph:CompoundingRelation`.
+As a consequence, to allow for a parallel treatment of different word formation processes (derivation and compounding), a subclass of `morph:WordFormationRelation` is introduced for compounding -- namely, `morph:CompoundRelation`.
 This can be considered as a reification of the property `decomp:subTerm`, that can be used to decompose lexical entries into other lexical entries: hence, the existence of a compound relation entails that the source lexical entry is a subterm of the compound.
 Since, by definition, compounds have more than one base, there will also be more than one compound relation: one relation with the target compound should be introduced for each of the constituents of the compound.

 <div class="entity">